syiming/testbed/docs/source/support/gcp.md

 ## Create and configure account

-This section wil contain detailed procedures to sign up for the first time and configuring projects.
+This section will contain detailed procedures to sign up for the first time and configuring projects.
 Upgrading accounts and adding people to projects for collaboration will also be mentioned.

 ### Sign up to GCP for the first time

 You should receive credits worth $300 from Google when you first sign up with your personal Gmail address and upgrade to a full account.
 Please use the resources judiciously.

 1. Create Google Cloud account by going to the [Google Cloud homepage](https://cloud.google.com/?utm_source=google&utm_medium=cpc&utm_campaign=2015-q2-cloud-na-gcp-skws-freetrial-en&gclid=CP2e4PPpiNMCFU9bfgodGHsA1A "Title").
 Click on the blue **Get Started for free** button.
-Sign into your Gmail account.
+Sign in your Gmail account.
 Here is an illustrative example.

 ![](_img/launching-screen.png)

 2. Choose **Account type** to be **Individual**.
-You will then fill in your name, address and credit card information.
+You will then fill in your name, address, and credit card information.

 ![](_img/register-info.png)